Getting a car loan when you have bad credit

 - An excess of credit enquiries

-Be careful not to apply to too many lenders as this will also have a negative impact on your credit history.
+Be careful not to apply to too many lenders as this will also have a negative impact on your credit history, and you don’t want to drive your credit rating further down.
+Visit our bad credit page for more information on bad credit.